wavefrontHQ/docs/pages/doc/users_groups.md

 ---
 You can secure your Wavefront environment by:
 * Granting and revoking (global) permissions for users and groups.
-* Granting and revoking access to individual objects (initially dashboard access) for users and groups
+* Granting and revoking access to individual objects (initially dashboards and alerts) for users and groups

 You must have Users & Groups permission to view and manage users, groups, and permissions in Wavefront.
 If you don't have Users & Groups permission, the UI menu selections, buttons, and links that you use to view users and permissions are not visible.